Iterative Estimation of Nonparametric Regressions with Continuous Endogenous Variables and Discrete Instruments: Asymptotic Properties

-This restriction for Landweber-Fridman regularization in nonlinear ill-posed inverse problem is not original to us.
-It is, in fact, well-established in the mathematical literature that, for a source condition as the one in Assumption \ref{ass:sourcecond}, the regularization bias at iteration $j+1$ is of order $(j+1)^{-\beta/2}$.
-This regularization bias accumulates across $N$ iterations, and, for $\beta$ sufficiently large, it would converge to a non-zero constant as $N\rightarrow \infty$.
-This could be considered a \textit{saturation} effect for Landweber-Fridman regularization in the context of nonlinear ill-posed inverse problems.

-Assumption \ref{ass:sourcecond} could be extended to encompass a logarithmic source condition as in \citet{dunker2018}.
-This is a generalization that we do not pursue here and we defer it to future research.

-The conditions imposed so far are usually sufficient to guarantee convergence of any regularization scheme for linear ill-posed inverse problem.
-For nonlinear inverse problem, however, these conditions are not sufficient to derive an upper bound in $L^2$ norm for our estimator.
-We also need to further restrict the local behavior of the Fr\'echet derivative.
-In practice, our implementation of the estimator does not use a local approximation of the operator $T$, but rather an approximation of the adjoint of its Fr\'echet derivative.
-We therefore impose here a condition that controls the local behavior of such operator.
+The conditions imposed so far are not sufficient to derive an upper bound in the $L^2$ norm for our estimator.
+We also need to restrict further the local behavior of the Fr\'echet derivative and its adjoint.
+For any pair of functions $\varphi,\tilde{\varphi} \in \mathcal{E}$, and $\psi \in L^2_{U\times W}$, we can write